foundation/foundation-emails/docs/pages/gem-guide.md

 </html>
 ```

 Done!
-You're now all set to start writing responsive emails with Inky.
+You're now all set to start writing responsive emails in your Rails app.

+## Standalone Assets

+To include only the Foundation for Emails styles in your Asset Pipeline, without the Inky templating language, use the [**foundation_emails**](https://github.com/zurb/foundation-emails/#using-the-ruby-gem) gem.